WWE Raw Results (7/10): Keller’s report on Rollins vs. Dominik rematch, Drew & Riddle vs. Imperium, Ricochet-Logan Paul face-to-face, Cody message for Brock

 (Keller’s Analysis: Good match with a clean win for McIntyre & Riddle, but not a one-sided match.
 The match was primarily there to further tease the McIntyre-Gunther match.)

 -They cut backstage where Balor was trying to get Dom to agree with him that, if it weren’t for Priest, he’d be champion.
-Ripley scodled them.
+Ripley scolded them.
 Priest said at MITB it was never his intention to cost him the match.
-He said he was trying to help and would have never chased in on him.
+He said he was trying to help and would have never cashed in on him.
 Priest said they should go back to their usual business running this place “or…” Balor said he wants the first shot at Seth.
 Priest agreed and asked if they’re cool.
 Balor said they are.
-Priest said he knows he can beat Seth.
-Then he held up his briefcase and said, “Either way, it’s covered.” [c]
+Priest said he knows Balor can beat Seth.
+Then he held up his briefcase and said, “Either way, it’s covered.”
+Balor kind of shot Priest a look that suggested he thought Priest was plotting to cash in the MITB briefcase if Balor came up short. [c]

 -Jackie Redmond interviewed Sami Zayn and Kevin Owens backstage.
 Sami generically talked about their title reign.
 Sami said they’re riding a pretty good steak and they’ll face the challenge of whomever steps up.
 Ripley and Dom showed up.
 Owens flipped out because no one called them out or mentioned them.
 Ripley said The Judgment Day can take the titles off of them whenever they want.
-Ripley said Dom will stomp in Seth’s head over and over.
+Ripley said Dom will stomp in Seth’s head over and over tonight.
 She said Dom got in great cardio shape in prison and never gets tired.
-Sami asked KO, “What do you think she meant by that?”
-Sami asked KO.
+After Ripley and Dom left, Sami asked KO, “What do you think she meant by that?”
 Owens said he probably ran around the yard a lot.
 Owens asked what Sami thought.
 Sami whispered his idea to Owens who smiled and shrugged as if to say, “I hadn’t thought of that, but maybe.”

 -Ripley and Dom made their ring entrance. [c]